Cliven Bundy: Religion

-Standoff
+Cattle grazing dispute

 BLM Trespass Cattle Closure Map, April 11, 2014.

 The Bundy standoff was an armed confrontation between protesters and law enforcement that developed from a 20-year legal dispute between the United States Bureau of Land Management (BLM) and Cliven Bundy over unpaid grazing fees on federally owned land in southeastern Nevada.

 The dispute started in 1993, when, in protest against changes to grazing rules, Bundy declined to renew his permit for cattle grazing on BLM-administered lands near Bunkerville, Nevada.
 According to the Bureau of Land Management, Bundy continued to graze his cattle on public lands without a permit.
 In 1998, Bundy was prohibited by the United States District Court for the District of Nevada from grazing his cattle on an area of land later called the Bunkerville Allotment.
 In July 2013, U.S. District Judge Lloyd D. George ordered that Bundy refrain from trespassing on federally administered land in the Gold Butte area of Clark County.

 On March 27, 2014, 145604 acre of federal land in Clark County were temporarily closed for the "capture, impound, and removal of trespass cattle".
 BLM officials and law enforcement rangers began a roundup of such livestock on April 5, and an arrest was made the next day.
 On April 12, a group of protesters, some of them armed, advanced on what the BLM described as a "cattle gather".
 Sheriff Doug Gillespie negotiated with Bundy and newly confirmed BLM director Neil Kornze, who elected to release the cattle and de-escalate the situation.
 As of the end of 2015, Bundy continued to graze his cattle on Federal land and had not paid the fees.

 During an interview with a journalist following the standoff, Bundy cited Article 1, Section 8, Clause 17 of the Constitution to assert the federal government is limited to owning ten square miles of land, though the clause actually limits the District of Columbia to "ten Miles square."